barbaraanger/barbaraanger/README.md

 # Bárbara Anger
-> 👋 Hi, I'm Barbara Anger!
+> 👋 Hi, I'm Barbara Anger! \
-> 🚀 Senior Software Developer @ Wex Inc.
+> 🚀 Senior Software Developer @ Wex Inc. \
-> 💻 Full-Stack Developer | ☁️ Cloud Enthusiast | ⚡ Event-Driven Architecture
+> 💻 Full-Stack Developer \
+> ☁️ Cloud Enthusiast \
+> ⚡ Event-Driven Architecture

 Passionate about building scalable applications with Java, Spring Boot, React, and cloud technologies.
 Always learning and sharing knowledge!

 # 💫About Me :
-> 💻I'm currently working on: typescript with React, Saga, Redux and Python for web, Python with cherry py, bottle
+> 💻I'm currently working on: typescript with React, Saga, Redux and Python for web, Python with cherry py, bottle  \

-> 🤝🏻I currently collaborate on Aceleradora Ágil and Thoughtworks
+> 🤝🏻I currently work at Wex Inc. \

-> 🙇‍♂️I'm curently learning Generative AI and IoT
+> 🙇‍♂️I'm curently learning Generative AI and IoT \
 > ⚡Fun Fact: I started proggramming as a kid at 8 years-old, as a hobby

 > You can ask me about anything on [LinkedIn](https://www.linkedin.com/in/barbaraanger/)!